EnnyTee2/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Debugging Process

-I encountered the issue upon opening the project and being well instructed to address it, roughly 19:20 PST.
+I encountered the issue upon opening the project and being well instructed to address it, roughly 11:00 WAT.
 I quickly proceeded to begin solving the problem.

 1. Checked running processes using `ps aux`.
 Two `nginx` processes - `root` and `www-data` - were properly running.